Undergraduate Thesis (Hist 4995 – 6 Credit Hours)

 AND A cumulative GPA of 3.30 or higher

-AND A cumulative GPA of 3.50 on all History courses
+AND A cumulative GPA of 3.30 on the last ten History courses

 AND History 2222